Long-Term Care Insurance

 If your insurer is delaying or has denied your long-term care insurance claim, it is in your best interest to immediately retain legal counsel.
-Germain Law Group represents clients experiencing health insurance issues in St. Lucie County, Charlotte County, Hillsborough County, Manatee County, Pinellas County, and several other nearby areas.
+Germain Law Group, P.A. represents clients experiencing health insurance issues in St. Lucie County, Charlotte County, Hillsborough County, Manatee County, Pinellas County, and several other nearby areas.

 Michael B. Germain is an experienced insurance attorney in Tampa who has received Martindale-Hubbell’s AV Preeminent Rating, the highest possible rating in both legal ability and ethical standard.
 He can provide an honest and thorough evaluation of your case as soon as you call (813) 835-8888 to set up a free, confidential consultation.

 Overview of Long-Term Care Insurance Issues in Hillsborough County

 - Why Do Insurers Deny Long Term Care Insurance Claims?

 - Where can I learn more about long-term care insurance in Hillsborough County?

 Most long-term care insurance policies are comprehensive, meaning that they provide benefits for care in various settings, such as nursing homes, assisted living facilities, or even a person’s own home.
 In order for a person to receive long-term care benefits, he or she must get a physician to state in writing that the person is unable to perform at least two of six Activities of Daily Living (ADLs).

 ADLs are the six activities that most people are able to do every day without assistance.
 In most cases, the six ADLs include: